 Opportunities for undergraduate and graduate students (Honours, MSc and PhD) as well as postodocs are periodically available in my lab.
 I am looking for highly motivated individuals with a passion for marine ecology.
 I will certainly encourage those who so wish it to develop their own ideas/approaches, provided they fall within the scope of my research program.
 Otherwise, research projects in the following areas may be available.

-Ecology of deep-sea invertebrates
+Ecology of Arctic & deep-sea species

 Life-history strategies of benthic taxa